lorraineyuan/lorraineyuan.github.io/_pages/research.md

      </details>

-* "Strategic Private Information Acquisition for News Vendor." with Karan Girotra and Elena Belavina.
-Work in progress.
+* "Strategic Private Information Acquisition for News Vendor." with Karan Girotra and Elena Belavina. *Work in progress*.

-* "Generative AI Copilot in a Production Network." with Karan Girotra and Elena Belavina.
-Work in progress.
+* "Generative AI Copilot in a Production Network." with Karan Girotra and Elena Belavina. *Work in progress*.